redis-developer/devcember/challenges/weekend1/README.md

 # DEVcember Weekend 1 Challenge

 Lets practice our skills with the Redis List data type!
-You'll want to have your Redis Insight instance up and running with your Redis Cloud database connected in order to answer the challenge questions in this document.
+You'll want to have your RedisInsight instance up and running with your Redis Cloud database connected in order to answer the challenge questions in this document.

 Clone this repository, create a branch named `weekend1:<YOUR GITHUB USERNAME>` and rename this README.md to `weekend1:<YOUR GITHUB USERNAME>.md`.
 Submit a pull request to the repository and your efforts will be added and reviewed by December 6th, 12:00pm PST.
 Remember that there are many different solutions to a single problem, so don't be afraid to be as creative as you'd like.